oliveiraxavier/trashed-resources-k8s-crd/README.md

 # Trashed resources

 ## Description
-This CRD tracks objects updated or removed from your Kubernetes Cluster, acting as a recycle bin for those deleted or modified items.
+This project introduces a custom CRD designed to enhance cluster safety by tracking objects that are updated or removed from your Kubernetes Cluster.
+It acts as a recycle bin, ensuring that deleted or modified items are temporarily stored and can be audited or recovered.
 [WIP]

+## Features
+1 - Tracks deletions and updates across the cluster.
+2 - Provides a sort of "Recycle Bin" for Kubernetes resources.

 ## Getting Started